vmactions/solaris-vm/README.md

 ...
 ```

-All the supported releases are here: Solaris  11.4-gcc, 11.4 [See all here](conf)
+All the supported releases are here: Solaris  11.4-gcc, 11.4, test.releases [See all here](conf)

 # Under the hood